plotly/dash-deploy/README.md

 And every time the developer wants to get the latest version of the script locally, they would do:

 `git submodule update --remote`

+In order to deploy a Dash App using this helper, in the root of your app's folder, do:

+`python dash-deploy/deploy.py`

+Then simply follow the instructions.